pmaji/data-science-toolkit/hypothesis-tests/ks_test.md

     dplyr::select(noquote_var)

   op <- options(warn = (-1)) # suppress warnings that always come when running ks test at scale
-  # in this case the warnings mean there is tie somewhere in the distro, which is expected
+  # in this case the warnings mean there is a tie somewhere in the distro, which is expected
-  # running the KS test and assigning the tidy output to varaible
+  # running the KS test and assigning the tidy output to variable
   ks_test_results <- broom::tidy(
     ks.test(
       x = vector_1[[1]],
       y = vector_2[[1]],
-      # paramterized alternative tested
+      # parameterized alternative tested
       altenative = type_of_hypothesis_test
       )
     )